postageapp/postageapp-nodejs/README.md

     subject: 'Subject Line';
     from: 'sender@example.org';

+Templates can be called by using the template slug from your PostageApp Projects.

+	template: 'sample_template';

 Message Variables needs to have an array passed into it with the global variable names and values.